 - Wash and cut your choice of veggies into large pieces (Cut out the seeds and white stuff inside the bell peppers) and put them into a large food processor

-- Drain the water chestnuts and add to the food processor and hit pulse about 10 times until it's all chopped into very small pieces.
+- Drain the water chestnuts and add to the food processor and hit pulse about 10 times until it’s all chopped into tiny pieces.

 - Add the chopped veggies to the skillet and stir frequently for about 3-5 minutes.